 Gen. Ed.
 Task Force 2.0 Update (TF Co-Chairs Greer and Waddell) 10 minutes

 The Gen. Ed.
 Taskforce will be giving monthly updates throughout the semester.
-Dr. Carol Gary Schneider, the President Emerita of the AANCU works with the taskforce as an expert on general education and has challenged us to think about the difference between interdisciplinarity and integrative learning with the later being the most important.
-Students need to grapple hard questions and be active learners with teachers being the “designers of doing”.
+Dr. Carol Gary Schneider, the President Emerita of the AANCU works with the taskforce as an expert on general education and has challenged us to think about the difference between interdisciplinarity and integrative learning with the latter being the most important.
+Students need to grapple with hard questions and be active learners, with teachers being the “designers of doing.”
 A spiraled curriculum will encourage integrative learning.
 Current taskforce activities include: revisiting the goal statements and designing SLOs for the entire gen. ed. curriculum, looking at program models, implementation pieces for each of the models (currently there are 5 to 6 models), and assessment and faculty development.
 The revised goal statement and SLOs plus models will be available March 7th.

 Dean’s review update (Wyckoff) 10 minutes